saasbook/AV102/transcripts/week4/bugs_and_debugging.md

 I put these here, you can just ask straight away in Skype chat.
 In the case where you've got some error like this, rather than saying okay you know taking that entire backtrace and then going over to Skype and
-saying: "hey I got this back trace and what's ...
+saying: "Hey I got this back trace and what's ...
 I got this error, analyse this for me" is kind of a little bit you're sort of dumping a lot of stuff on people.
 If you can take the time to read the error message